 - Brush cooked roti with ghee and serve hot with curry, or keep it aside covered with a muslin cloth.

-How to cook Roti on a pan:
+Cook Roti on a pan:

 - Heat a tawa or a pan over medium heat.

 - At this stage, your roti should start puffing.
 Keep pressing lightly till the entire roti is puffed.
-Flip it and cook till from the other side too.
+Flip it and cook from the other side too.

 - Brush cooked roti with ghee and serve hot with sabji, and dal, or keep it aside covered with a muslin cloth.